 Kyiv is a wonderful city to spend a vacation.
 The city with a great history and European future.
 But to make the most of your visit you definitely need to prepare and make a plan in advance.
 Especially if you are limited in time and want to see more.
 You would probably need to know some small but important for traveler issues which I’ll speak about in this article.
 I’d like to help take the stress out of your trip, here are my top tourist tips you’d better know before coming to Kyiv.

-- Ukrainian hryvnia is the only legal method of payment for the goods and services in Ukraine.
+- Ukrainian hryvnia is the only legal method of payment for goods and services in Ukraine.

 - Exchange money booths and branches of banks are all over the city.
 No problems to change USD, Euro.
-My advice – never exchange money at the airport.
-The difference with the “city” currency rates is huge.
+My advice – never to exchange money at the airport.
+The difference between the “city” currency rates is huge.